khalakuzamanrony/loginflow-ssh/README.md

 1. Run tests automatically every Thursday
 2. Allow manual triggering
 3. Send test results to Telegram
+4. Send test results to Slack
-4. Upload test reports as artifacts
+5. Upload test reports as artifacts

 ## Environment Variables
 Store your sensitive information in the `.env` file locally and in GitHub Secrets for CI/CD: